Help us improve your experience.

 This topic introduces the virtual output queue (VOQ) architecture on PTX Series Packet Transport routers and how it operates with the configurable class-of-service (CoS) components on PTX Series routers.

-Junos OS and PTX Series hardware CoS features use virtual output queues on the ingress to buffer and queue traffic for each egress output queue.
+Junos and PTX Series hardware CoS features use virtual output queues on the ingress to buffer and queue traffic for each egress output queue.
 The PTX Series router supports up to eight egress output queues per output port (physical interface).

 The traditional method of forwarding traffic through a router is based on buffering ingress traffic in input queues on ingress interfaces, forwarding the traffic across the fabric to output queues on egress interfaces, and then buffering traffic again on the output queues before transmitting the traffic to the next hop.
 The traditional method of queueing packets on an ingress port is storing traffic destined for different egress ports in the same input queue (buffer).